dali-lab/webtivity-parlay/README.md

   <br>![](docs/img/square.png) 3.0)  In Terminal run:  ```atom .```

 This will open the current folder into the Atom text editor.
 Note the folder structure.
-What are you reading now is actually a [markdown](https://guides.github.com/features/mastering-markdown/) file in the **Documentation** folder.
+What are you reading now (in browser) is actually a [markdown](https://guides.github.com/features/mastering-markdown/) file: **README.md**.

 The main file that gets loaded for the site is **index.html**.
 The file that contains the majority of css styling is in **css/main.css**.